-Q: Buick key replacement cost – How much does it cost to replace a Buick key without the original?
+Q: Buick key replacement cost – How much will it cost to replace a Buick key without the original?
 What is the average price?

 A: In a nutshell, to replace a Buick key can cost anywhere between $70 and $450.
 The price you pay depends on several factors: